-Originating in humid areas of tropical America and the Caribbean, it is now introduced and cultivated in other regions including parts of Africa, India, Southeast Asia, Australia, Hawaii and the wider Pacific.
+Originating in humid areas of tropical America and the Caribbean, soursop is now introduced and cultivated in parts of Africa, India, Southeast Asia, Australia, Hawaii and the wider Pacific.

 It is a small, densely leafy tree 3 to 8 m (10 to 26 ft) tall with a slender trunk and low-branching habit, forming a pyramidal or narrowly rounded crown.
-The bark is grey or grey-brown and smooth.
+The bark is grey to grey-brown and smooth.

-Growth and fruiting performance is best on rich, free-draining loam and sand soils of a moderately acid to slightly alkaline nature, generally in 5.5 to 7.5 pH range, and on sites with full to partial sun exposure.
+Growth and fruiting performance are best on rich, free-draining loam and sand soils of a moderately acid to slightly alkaline nature, generally in 5.5 to 7.5 pH range, and on sites with full to partial sun exposure.

 Yields of up to fifty fruit per tree per year have been reported for ten-year-old trees grown under intensive cultivation, however, yields vary greatly among the different varieties and under different growing conditions, with yields from homegrown trees about half to a quarter that of trees in commercial orchards.

 Soursop has been recorded as having escaped cultivation and as a weed of the natural environment and agriculture.
 However, there does not appear to be any records of it anywhere as a serious weed or invasive species.
 It is assessed as a low weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.